JohnieMason/PLP_August/README.md

 **#Part 1: Introduction to Software Engineering**

 **Explain what software engineering is and discuss its importance in the technology industry.**
-Software Engineering is the systematic application of engineering principles, tools and methods in development and maintenance of high-quality software systems.
+Software Engineering is the systematic application of engineering principles, tools and methods in the development and maintenance of high-quality software systems.
 Importance of Software Engineering: Building and maintaining complex systems, driving innovation and productivity, Enhancing user experience, Enhancing security and reliability, Enabling scalability and reliability, Enabling cloud computing, empowering AI and data science.

 **Identify and describe at least three key milestones in the evolution of software engineering**.